yuki-koyama/real-time-example-based-elastic-deformation/README.md

 ## !!
 Important Notice !! ##

-This repository has not been maintained for long time and should have many build issues with recent environments.
-We are aware that this repository should
+This repository has not been maintained for long time and should have many build & runtime issues with recent environments.

-- Use CMake (or other alternatives) to manage the project (instead of using Xcode, which is only for macOS and generates many compatibility issues),
-- Use pointers to external libraries (instead of using pre-compiled binaries, which cause many environemental issues), and
-- Update/reduce external dependencies.

 Unfortunately, we do not have enough time for updating this repository for now; pull requests are welcome.

 ---